Bang's problem and symplectic invariants: Abstract

 \section{Abstract}

+We consider the Tarski--Bang problem about covering of convex bodies by planks.
+The results of this kind give a lower bound on the sum of widths of planks (regions between a pair of parallel hyperplanes) covering a given convex body.

-We consider the Tarski--Bang problem about covering by planks and show that the symplectic techniques may be useful in this problem.
-We are able to handle some particular cases with the symplectic techniques, and show that the general cases would follow from a certain ``subadditivity conjecture'' in symplectic geometry.
+Previously we have applied some notions of symplectic geometry to study convex bodies, and here we show that the symplectic techniques may be useful in this problem as well.
+We are able to handle some particular cases with the symplectic techniques, and show that the general cases would follow from a certain ``subadditivity conjecture'' in symplectic geometry, motivated by the results of K.~Ball.
 We also prove several related results by more elementary methods.